Data Wrangling

 "ENSMUSG00000081010", "ENSMUSG00000030970"]

-1. Use the isin operator to determine if all of these genes are present in the row names of the rpkm_ordered DataFrame.
+1. Use the isin operator to determine which row names of the rpkm_ordered DataFrame match our genes of interest.

 2. Extract the rows from rpkm_ordered that correspond to these 6 genes by using [] and the isin operator.
 Double check the row names to ensure that you are extracting the correct rows.